farzadhallaji/CS-588/Docs/experiment_guide.md

 - **Con/Comp/Rel** appear in all summaries; Rel is the primary headline, with Con/Comp showing precision/recall trade-offs.
 - **Threshold runs** explicitly show both seed and post-refinement scores to quantify gains and improvement rate.
 - **Ablations** demonstrate the causal contribution of iteration, selection, evidence, and rewrite vs edit framing.

+Note: Phase2 human evaluation was dropped from the paper because the available ratings do not overlap the systems/split used here (zero paired ids).
+Include it only if new overlapping ratings are collected.

 ## Reproducibility Notes
 - The pipeline is idempotent: existing outputs are reused; delete a file to rerun that experiment.